-The iTANK platform: The patent application is in the Patent Cooperation Treaty (PCT) phase; it protects a vector that codes for a CAR and NAP.
+- The iTANK platform: The patent application is in the national phase; it protects a vector that codes for a CAR and NAP. - ELC-100 (AdVince): Approved product patent in the US.

-- ELC-100 (AdVince): Approved product patent in the US (exclusive global license from Immunicum AB). - ELC-301 (CAR T in the treatment of NHL): The product is protected by a patent application that was submitted for the iTANK platform and targets CD20, for which patent protection (owned by Roche for its product rituxan) expired in 2016.
-Elicera therefore considers itself able to develop ELC-301 against CD20 completely independently, without dependence on the patents of others. - ELC-401 (CAR T in the treatment of GBM): The patent application was submitted in 2020.
+- ELC-201 (the next generation of oncolytic virus, with three combined mechanisms of action): The patent application was submitted in 2021. - ELC-301 (the next generation of CAR T-cells, initially for treatment of NHL): The product is protected by a patent application that was submitted for the iTANK platform, and the company believes that ELC-301 is not dependent on the patents of others. - ELC-401 (the next generation of CAR T-cells, initially for treatment of glioblastoma): The product patent was submitted in April 2020.
+ELC-401 also includes the iTANK platform to achieve a broad and robust immune response to the tumor.